A Course on the Introduction to Quantum Software Engineering: Experience Report: Course Design and Delivery

 Quantum algorithms were introduced as computational systems whose structure and execution could be inspected and reasoned about, rather than as opaque mathematical constructs.
 This ``white-box'' framing emphasized executable artifacts and operational understanding.
 Once students had developed sufficient phenomenological understanding to reason about quantum programs, the course shifted to QSE topics spanning quality assurance, service-oriented computing, and programming paradigms.

-Based on in-class observations and survey feedback, students reported greater difficulty with early quantum information and algorithms material than with subsequent QSE topics, which build more directly on skills developed in prior SE coursework.
+In-class observations and student comments consistently identified the early quantum information and algorithms material as more difficult than the later QSE topics, which connected more directly to prior SE coursework.
+These observations guided pacing but were not a comparative learning-outcomes measure.

-\header{Flipped classroom design.} A flipped classroom approach~\cite{maher2015flipped,green2020flipped} was employed selectively.
-For a subset of lectures, students engaged with pre-recorded videos and readings prior to class, followed by short, automatically graded quizzes administered at the beginning of the lecture.
-Quiz results were reviewed collectively and used to identify misconceptions, calibrate pacing, and seed discussion.
-Preparatory materials were assigned for Lectures~2--4 and Lectures~7--9, while lectures lacking suitable preparatory resources reverted to a traditional format.
-Student feedback indicated that this selective use of flipping improved preparedness and engagement without increasing cognitive overload.
-Representative feedback instruments used for this purpose are summarized in \apprefauto{sec:feedback_forms}.
+A flipped classroom approach~\cite{maher2015flipped,green2020flipped} was employed selectively.
+For Lectures~2--4 and~7--9, students used pre-recorded videos and readings before class and completed short, automatically graded quizzes at the start of the lecture.
+Collective review of the results exposed misconceptions and informed pacing and discussion.
+Other lectures used a traditional format when suitable preparation was unavailable.
+Anonymous responses were used for formative calibration, not to estimate the effect of flipping; the instruments are reproduced in \apprefauto{sec:feedback_forms}{E}.

-\header{Use of canonical and research materials.} Foundational quantum concepts drew on openly available instructional materials, supplemented by in-class explanations that explicitly mapped abstract operations (such as quantum gates) to their representation in code (see \apprefauto{sec:lecture_details} for details).
+Foundational quantum concepts drew on openly available instructional materials, supplemented by in-class explanations that mapped abstract operations (such as quantum gates) to their representation in code (\apprefauto{sec:lecture_details}{A}).
 Quantum algorithms were presented at varying levels of abstraction, reflecting common SE practice in which developers reason about system behaviour without complete theoretical mastery.

 In the QSE portion of the course, lectures were structured around the research themes presented in the QSE roadmap~\cite{murillo2025quantum}.
 This survey provided an organizing structure for introducing QSE subdomains and for selecting representative research papers as entry points for deeper discussion.
 Rather than attempting exhaustive coverage, the course emphasized understanding classes of problems and open challenges across the software lifecycle.